Abscissa24/Utilities/README.md

-A collection of scripts designed to enhance the everyday experience on Windows.
+A collection of scripts designed to automate and enhance various system tasks and operations.
+These tasks include file management, system optimisation, troubleshooting, network configuration, and system monitoring.
+The script is written in Batch, offering a convenient way to perform repetitive or complex operations without manual intervention.
+It can improve system performance, optimise disk space, and ensure overall efficiency and reliability of Windows.